sbesada/python.math.expression.parser.pymep/README.md

 # python.math.expression.parser.pymep

-pymep can parse or evaluate math expressions.
+pymep can parse or evaluate math expressions and it is tested using matlab/octave

 This algorithm does not use a decision tree.
 It is a kind of Recursive Ascent Parser (https://en.wikipedia.org/wiki/Recursive_ascent_parser).
 In fact, it is LR parser (Left-Right Parser) without backtracking.
 This recursive algorithm is faster than decision trees